ionide/ionide.github.io/content/Editors/Code/options.md

 #### `FSharp.fsiExtraParameters`

-Allows to pass extra parameters to FSI process
+An array of additional command line parameters to pass to FSI when it is started.
+See [the documentation](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/fsharp-interactive-options) for an exhaustive list.

 **Type:** `array`